ARTLENS Gallery is open! Come experience what everyone’s talking about!

-ARTLENS Gallery is a multifaceted, innovative experience that allows you, your family, and your friends to look closer, dive deeper, and have fun connecting with the museum’s collection using award-winning digital technology.
-Create your own original artwork in ArtLens Studio, engage with masterworks of art and touchscreen-free digital interactives in ArtLens Exhibition, and connect with the museum’s world-renowned collection at the ArtLens Wall.
-Use your ArtLens App to save the artworks you learn about and photos you take during your experience, and then map your visit throughout the museum using the app’s responsive wayfinding technology.
+ARTLENS Gallery is a multifaceted, innovative experience that allows you, your family, and your friends to look closer, dive deeper, and have fun discovering the museum’s collection using award-winning digital technology.
+Create your own digital artwork in ArtLens Studio, engage with masterworks of art and touchscreen-free interactives in ArtLens Exhibition, and connect with the museum’s world-renowned collection at ArtLens Wall.
+Use ArtLens App to save the artworks you learn about and photos you take during your experience, and then map your visit throughout the museum using the app’s responsive wayfinding technology.
 The primary goal of ARTLENS Gallery is to use innovative technology to provide visitors the tool sets to look closer, dive deeper, and feel comfortable exploring every gallery in the museum.

 The 40-foot interactive, multitouch ArtLens Wall is the only one of its kind and one of the largest in the world.
-This digital visualization of the on view collection gives you a snapshot of our museum and allows visitors to browse all artworks currently on view, as well as a few selections of work that are off view.
-Every 40 seconds the Wall rotates through everything on view, displaying curated selections of artworks grouped in dozens of ways—by type, theme, purpose, shape, color—so you can see how our artworks are related across cultures and time periods.
-Touch an artwork that catches your eye on the Wall to find out what it is and where it is in the museum.
-Select the medium, time period, or culture in blue above the artwork to browse across the museum’s collection without moving from your spot.
+This digital visualization of the collection provides a snapshot of our museum and allows visitors to browse all artworks currently on view, as well as a few selections that are off view.
+Every 40 seconds, the wall rotates through everything on view, displaying curated selections of artworks grouped in dozens of ways—by type, theme, purpose, shape, color—so you can see how our artworks are related across cultures and time periods.
+Touch an artwork on the wall that catches your eye to find out what it is and where it is in the museum.
+Select the medium, time period, or culture in blue text above the artwork to browse across the museum’s collection without moving from your spot.
 When you find a favorite, let everyone know by touching the heart icon below the artwork.